reza-asad/Hand-Writing-Recognition/README.md

-# Youtube_Channel_Analysis
+# Hand-Writing-Recognition
-iOS app that will let YouTube channel owners get insights about who their subscribers are.
+iOS app that will read your handwriting and convert it to text.